INTENSIVE THERAPY FOR CHILDREN IN ARIZONA

 Does UCP use the DMI approach?

 We do not use the Dynamic Movement Intervention (DMI) approach.
 All UCP’s intensive programs follow the principles of motor learning incorporating child-generated active movements, at a high intensity, that directly target real-life tasks and activities to meet the goals set by the child and/or parent.
 We avoid taking children through passive movement provided by a therapist moving their body for them.
 At UCP, we know motivation and attention are necessary for motor learning.
-We know practice of motor patterns embedded in rewarding and enjoyable activities for your child leads to spontaneous practice in everyday life.

 How do we decide what is the best model for my child?